In this post, we are going to see manual testing methods. Manual testing methods are classified as follows:

 Functionality Testing: In simple words, what the system actually does is functional testing.
 To verify that each function of the software application behaves as specified in the requirement document.
 Testing all the functionalities by providing appropriate input to verify whether the actual output is matching the expected output or not.
 It falls within the scope of black box testing and the testers need not concern about the source code of the application.

 Non-functionality Testing: In simple words, how well the system performs is non-functionality testing.
 Non-functional testing refers to various aspects of the software such as performance, load, stress, scalability, security, compatibility etc., Main focus is to improve the user experience on how fast the system responds to a request.

 WHITE BOX TESTING:

 White Box Testing is based on applications internal code structure.
-In white-box testing an internal perspective of the system, as well as programming skills, are used to design test cases.
-This testing usually done at the unit level.
+In white-box testing, an internal perspective of the system, as well as programming skills, are used to design test cases.
+This testing usually was done at the unit level.
 It is AKA Glass Box, Clear Box, Structural Testing, Open Box, Transparent Box.